jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 # Calculate weights and bias of the perceptron

-The most tricky part of a perceptron is how to calculate the vector of weights.
-I am going to use Python and a simple set of points to try to explain in a simple way how it works -- thanks to [@fedeisas](https://twitter.com/fedeisas) for guiding me in this process.
+Build the vector of weights is the most tricky and fun part of creating a perceptron.
+I am going to use Python and a simple set of points to try to illustrate in a simple way how it works -- thanks to [@fedeisas](https://twitter.com/fedeisas) for guiding me in this process.

 |   | col1 | col2 | target |
 |:-:|:----:|:----:|:------:|